6 Easy Sedona Hikes with Fabulous Views

 Location: Sombart Lane Sedona, AZ

-The West Fork trail is located along Oak Creek Canyon.
-There is no way you can miss this one as it is the most popular trail in the region, and during the spectacular fall season, there is often a lengthy line just to park.
-In fact, most of the summer after 10am or so there is a line to get in.
-The reason for the trail’s immense popularity arises from the gorgeous natural surroundings which includes creek views, red rock views, and dense deciduous tree coverage.
+The West Fork trail is located along Oak Creek Canyon drive.
+There is no way you can miss this one as it is the most popular trail in the Coconino NF.
+So popular in fact that during the spectacular fall season there is often a lengthy line just to park.
+The reason for the trail’s immense popularity arises from the gorgeous natural surroundings which includes peaceful flowing creeks, red rock views, and dense deciduous tree coverage.
 Like Wilson & Fay Canyon, the West Fork is another optimal summer hike.
-On those sunny 90+ degree days, the dense forest setting really does make all the difference.
+On those sunny 90+ degree days, the shady forest setting really does make all the difference.

-I love this trail because it reminds more of the beautiful leafy trails found in New England.
-In fact, once you start you may completely forget that you are in the desert!
+I love this trail because it reminds me more of the beautiful leafy trails found throughout New England.
+In fact, you may forget at times that you are in the desert!
 There are 13 fun & diverse creek crossings to explore, all a bit challenging and fun.
 This trail is a bit longish at 3.5 miles each way, although you can go out as far as you like and simply turn around.
 The trail is flat with no steep sections, so perfect for any beginners.
-During the winter season, the red rocks & trees surrounding the creek are often dusted with snow, creating the most magical setting – so check it out even if your planning a winter vacation!
+During the winter season, the red rocks & trees surrounding the creek are often dusted with snow, creating the most magical setting.
+Note – portions of the trail may close after a heavy storm.

 Distance: 3.5 miles out-and-back